ameerirsh/BayAreaWildFireInfo/README.md

-# BayAreaWildFireInfo
+# BayAreaWildFireInfo Aug 2020
-Useful links to find resources and information related the ongoing wildfire incidents in and around Bay Area.
+Useful links to find resources and information related to the ongoing wildfire incidents in and around Bay Area.
 ```
 Information purposes only.
 Links and location could change over time
 ```